ProvableHQ/sdk/sdk/README.md

     microcredits as u64.private;
 ```

-Credits records contain an `owner` field representing the address which owns the record and a `microcredits` field
+Credits records contain an `owner` field representing the address that owns the record and a `microcredits` field
 representing the amount of microcredits in the record.
 1 credit is equal to 1,000,000 microcredits.

 An example of an Aleo function that both takes a record as input and outputs a record is the `transfer_private` function
 of the `credits.aleo` program.
 This function takes a private `credits` record as input and outputs two new private `credits`
-records as output (one that sends the credits to the recipient and one that sends the remaining credits to the sender).
+records as output (one that sends the credits to the recipient and the other that sends the remaining credits to the sender).

 The source code for the `transfer_private` is:
 ```